ClockWise3411/sitelen-leko-Kuwi/README.md

 # Welcome to sitelen leko!

 # UPDATE!
 ## I will stop updating all files on this github other than the font file.
-Instead please use this link to continue learning sitelen leko
+Instead please use this link to continue learning sitelen leko (pleae note that the website doesnt format propperly on Safari)
 ### https://clockwise3411.github.io/lipu-sona-pi-sitelen-Kuwi/